Akuli/odotdot/docs/tutorial.md

 ```python
 var thingy = (new Mapping [["key 1" "value 1"] ["key 2" "value 2"]]);
 ```

+Here `Mapping` is a class, and the `new` function creates a new instance of it.

 The messy part is just an array of `[key value]` arrays.
 You can put anything into an array, even other arrays.